 I believe that a foundation based on access to a high-quality, publicly-provided education is key to preparing the next generation for good jobs.
 Every Texas child deserves a chance at the American dream, and a good education is key to achieving that dream.

 I am proud to have co-authored legislation that brought the new medical school to McAllen, and brought Rio Grande Valley residents an advanced learning opportunity, such as earning an M.D.
-This year, we celebrated our first graduating class.
-The new medical school will ensure the Valley meets the growing need for doctors and health care providers for a growing population, while providing critical access and care to the uninsured.
+In 2020, we celebrated our first graduating class.
+The new medical school will ensure the Valley meets the growing need for doctors and healthcare providers for a growing population, while providing critical access and care to the uninsured.

 I battled in Austin to add $3.4 billion dollars back into our state’s public schools, helping keep good teachers in the classrooms that need them most.
 I work closely with my public schools and know first-hand the importance of keeping class sizes small, creating more career education programs, and ensuring every child is prepared to go to college or enter the workplace.

-I have served on the House Committee on Public Health my entire time in office and now serve as a senior member of the committee.
-I have been fighting non-stop to address the many health care challenges plaguing the lower Rio Grande Valley.
-Representative I understand firsthand the importance of affordable, quality health care that is accessible to all Texans, which is why I co-authored SB 24 in 2013, creating South Texas’ first medical school.
+I am proud to serve as Vice Chair of the important House Committee on Public Health and honored to have served on this committee every session since my first election.
+I have been fighting non-stop to address the many healthcare challenges plaguing the lower Rio Grande Valley.
+I understand first-hand the importance of affordable, quality healthcare that is accessible to all Texans, which is why I co-authored SB 24 in 2013, creating South Texas’ first medical school.

-During my eight-year tenure in the Texas House of Representatives, I have passed landmark legislation to improve and protect the public health of all Texans by strengthening the state’s childhood immunization program.
-I have championed sweeping patients’ rights reforms, including protecting patients and health care professionals from abusive managed care tactics.
+During my ten-year tenure in the Texas House of Representatives, I have passed landmark legislation to improve and protect the public health of all Texans by strengthening the state’s childhood immunization program.
+I have championed sweeping patients’ rights reforms, including protecting patients and healthcare professionals from abusive managed care tactics.

 I’ve been working for the agricultural community since I was first elected to the Texas House.
 In 2013, I authored House Bill 3761, which evaluated the feasibility of a Border Agricultural Inspection Training Program which would allow the Texas Department of Agriculture to explore supplementing federal customs & border protection officers with agricultural inspectors at the ports of entry on the border.
 This would significantly shorten wait times for a product whose shelf life demands that every hour count.